OSInside/dice/README.md

 changed.

 With Dice there is a tool which allows on demand and/or automatically building of appliances stored in a directory.
-Advantages of Dice are:
+Advantages are:

   * Build as normal user
   * Build for different distributions on appropriate worker